StevenLambion/SwiftDuxNavigation/README.md

 ## Getting started

-1. Add navigation to the application state with `NavigationStateRoot`
+1. Add navigation support to the application state by adhering to the `NavigationStateRoot` protocol.
     ```swift
       struct AppState: NavigationStateRoot {
         var navigation: NavigationState = NavigationState()